Updated May 6, 2023

 - It is used to put third-party applications into separate schemas, which leads them not to collide with the names of each-others objects.

-We hope from this article you have learned about PostgreSQL schema and how to create and drop PostgreSQL schema.
+We hope you have learned about PostgreSQL schema from this article and how to create and drop PostgreSQL schema.
 Also, we hope you got an idea about the working of PostgreSQL Schema and its advantages.